Chapter 8.6 – Port Management, Governance and Leadership

 A. Alignment Between the Port Executive Team and the Board Members

-Most ports have published mission statements, while others provide mission, vision, and values or a complete copy of their strategic plan online.
-A strategic planning or a visioning process that helps create alignment among board members and the executive staff can be crucial to minimizing conflicts.
+Most ports have published mission statements, while others provide their mission, vision, and values, or a complete copy of their strategic plan online.
+A strategic planning or visioning process that helps create alignment among board members and the executive staff can be crucial in minimizing conflicts.
 A comprehensive process would also engage customers and stakeholders.

-Alignment should be sought not just between the port director and the Board but among board members.
+Alignment should be sought not just between the port director and the Board, but among board members.
 A board with a split philosophy on mission fundamentals presents a significant challenge for the director.
-In many cases, decisions represent a balancing act to address the needs of multiple constituencies because a port’s mission may be multi-faceted.
+In many cases, decisions represent a balancing act that addresses the needs of multiple constituencies, as a port’s mission may be multifaceted.
 Ensuring that the port’s mission, vision, and values reflect a broader constituency is not as challenging as implementing a diverse range of projects to satisfy multiple constituencies.
 A budget-setting process with board participation can be a tool used to prioritize investment.

 Port mission statements evolve over time and may be updated as frequently as every few years.
 Often, the turnover in port directors or board leadership prompts a review of the mission.
 An update to the mission statement may also be triggered to reflect current business conditions and changing times.

 Some ports are expanding their mission beyond their traditional geographical boundaries through the development of inland ports and marine “highways” (marine “highways” revive underutilized navigable waterways for shipping goods).
-Beyond the potential competitive benefits of these actions, ports that move beyond their traditional geographical boundaries find they have increased the size of their constituency, which can often bring with it political, environmental, and financial implications.
+Beyond the potential competitive benefits of these actions, ports that expand beyond their traditional geographical boundaries often find that they have increased the size of their constituency, which can bring with it significant political, environmental, and financial implications.

-Whether they be extreme weather or natural and anthropogenic disasters, disruptive events have resulted in many ports considering energy production as part of their mission.
-Ports are examining their dependence on external energy sources as part of their resiliency planning.
-While a decade or two ago, solar panels were just being considered for installation on port facilities, ports today are more active in the energy transition necessary to do their part to reduce the production of greenhouse gases.
+Whether they be extreme weather or natural and anthropogenic disasters, disruptive events have led many ports to consider energy production as part of their mission.
+Ports are examining their dependence on external energy sources as part of their resilience planning.
+While in the 2000s, solar panels were just being considered for installation on port facilities, by the 2020s, ports were more actively involved in the energy transition.
 For example, the Port of Marseille, France, is preparing for energy independence and transition by initiating one of the first industrial-scale projects to convert excess green energy into hydrogen gas (Jupiter 1000 project).

-Environmental management and sustainability are two additional concepts that figure into many port mission statements.
+Environmental management and sustainability are two additional concepts that are often incorporated into many port mission statements.
 Even if there is no direct link to the ports’ mission statement, many ports link their vision and values to one or more of the 17 United Nations Sustainable Development Goals.

 B. Alignment of Port Mission with Customer and Stakeholder Goals

-Even if the port executive team and board are in alignment on mission, port business customers typically expect that the port’s primary focus is on them and their business objectives.
+Even if the port executive team and board are aligned on mission, port business customers typically expect the port’s primary focus to be on them and their business objectives.
 A port cannot be successful unless it recognizes the needs of its customers.
-Usually, the maritime industry is fully aware of the importance of addressing community and environmental concerns, especially if it puts the port board in a position to be able to advance capital projects in support of customer needs.
-Yet, port customers will be concerned if their terminal improvements are delayed because they perceived that the port placed a higher priority on the community over customer projects.
-The port executive team will find the need to achieve a balance that satisfies customer needs, protects their revenue sources, and maintains a positive relationship with the surrounding communities.
+Typically, the maritime industry is well aware of the importance of addressing community and environmental concerns, especially when it puts the port board in a position to advance capital projects in support of customer needs.
+Yet, port customers will be concerned if their terminal improvements are delayed, as they perceive that the port has placed a higher priority on community projects over customer projects.
+The port executive team will need to find a balance that satisfies customer needs, protects their revenue sources, and maintains a positive relationship with the surrounding communities.
 Engagement with community stakeholders by port executives is necessary to understand community values.
-Residents near a large urban port may be concerned about air pollution and traffic.
-Smaller ports or ports in rural areas may serve a niche market that may be closely tied to the economic vitality of the surrounding community or provide a disproportionate share of jobs in the local community.
-In these cases, the local community may prioritize a port mission of providing jobs and supporting economic development.
+Residents living near a large urban port may be concerned about air pollution and traffic congestion.
+Smaller ports or ports in rural areas may serve a niche market that is closely tied to the economic vitality of the surrounding community or provide a disproportionate share of jobs within the local community.
+In such cases, the local community may prioritize a port mission focused on providing jobs and supporting economic development.

 Inherent in this balancing act is whether or not the port is financially self-sufficient or relies on taxes or subsidies paid by residents of the surrounding communities.
 Many ports like to tout that they do not rely on tax subsidies or, if the port has taxing authority, that it has not had to assess taxes, as a reflection of the prudent and successful management of the port by its current leadership.
-But some ports, like the ports of Seattle and Tacoma, do have the ability to assess taxes on surrounding residents.
+However, some ports, such as those in Seattle and Tacoma, have the authority to assess taxes on surrounding residents.
 They also have elected commissions.
-Ports that rely on the ability to raise taxes from the general public or on general obligation bonds needing voter approval may have far less independence in their decision-making than ports that are financially self-sufficient.
+Ports that rely on the ability to raise taxes from the general public or on general obligation bonds, which require voter approval, may have far less independence in their decision-making than ports that are financially self-sufficient.

-Public ports in the United States have regular board meetings open to the public.
+Public ports in the United States hold regular board meetings that are open to the public.
 Thirty-nine percent of U.S. public ports have their board meetings webcast.
-Or, board meetings may be memorialized by video and available on the port’s website.
-In Canada, ports have one open meeting per year called the annual meeting.
+Alternatively, board meetings may be recorded on video and made available on the port’s website.
+In Canada, ports hold one annual meeting per year.
 European ports follow the private sector approach and are not open to the public.
 Based on a 2020 survey of 26 European ports, only 12% opened their board meetings by invitation.
 In Latin America, only 5% of the 21 ports surveyed have board meetings open to the public.
-So it is primarily in the United States and occasionally in Canada where the actions of the board members and the executive staff are on public display.
+Therefore, it is primarily in the United States and occasionally in Canada that the actions of the board members and executive staff are on public display.

-When conflict arises between a customer-oriented project and community values, or over the environmental impacts of a proposed port action or development project, typically more of the general public will attend a board meeting than port customers or industry associations.
+When conflict arises between a customer-oriented project and community values, or over the environmental impacts of a proposed port action or development project, typically, more of the general public will attend a board meeting than port customers or industry associations.
 The business perspective can often be drowned out by a well-informed, organized, and even emotional display of community concern or opposition.
-Often, industry advocates will orchestrate attendees from labor organizations who benefit from the construction or operational jobs a port project might provide.
+Often, industry advocates will orchestrate attendance by labor organizations that benefit from the construction or operational jobs a port project might provide.
 Board members, whether appointed or elected, want to “look good” in public.
-They are often compelled to try and satisfy the speakers who come before them.

 At the core of surviving public board meetings is a prior understanding of community issues and being prepared for opposition.
-A senior port executive tasked with the job of external affairs should have done sufficient outreach to all stakeholder groups to be prepared for the issues that will arise and be ready to respond to them.
-Board members need to be kept up to date and not blindsided by public speakers.
-This is easier said than done because, at times, both port executives and board members are blind-sided by public comments about an issue they may have no knowledge of.
-Often, the only remedy is holding an item over to a later meeting so the port and board members can take the time to educate themselves about the issue.
+A senior port executive tasked with external affairs should have conducted sufficient outreach to all stakeholder groups to be prepared for the issues that may arise and be ready to respond to them.
+Board members need to be kept informed and not blindsided by public speakers.
+This is easier said than done because, at times, both port executives and board members are blindsided by public comments about an issue they may have no knowledge of.
+Often, the only remedy is to hold an item over to a later meeting so that the port and board members can take the time to educate themselves about the issue.

 When containerization drove a wave of port construction across the globe in the 1960s, it was not unusual to find that a port director might have held the top position for decades.
 Often, the director had an engineering or construction background, as the race was on to build modern facilities to attract customers as globalization took hold.
 Not surprisingly, all the port directors were male.

-It was not until the 1970s that environmental and stakeholder concerns began to influence the activities of the ports after many countries adopted forms of environmental impact assessment legislation.
-Ports were suddenly faced with addressing impacts on the environment and building a relationship with community stakeholders.
-The ports did not adopt this philosophical change lightly, as one can find statements made by port directors in the 1970s that a port’s purpose was to serve commerce, and create jobs, not mitigate for environmental impacts.
+It was not until the 1970s that environmental and stakeholder concerns began to influence the activities of ports, following the adoption of environmental impact assessment legislation by many countries.
+Ports were suddenly faced with addressing environmental impacts and building relationships with community stakeholders.
+The ports did not adopt this philosophical change lightly, as evidenced by statements made by port directors in the 1970s, which emphasized that a port’s primary purpose was to serve commerce and create jobs, rather than mitigate environmental impacts.
 Some port directors were better than others in making the transition from a “build it” perspective to one that gave validity to stakeholder concerns.
-Those that could not were retired and replaced by a new breed of port executives, better equipped to navigate the complex relationships necessary to succeed in the position.
+Those who could not were retired and replaced by a new breed of port executives, better equipped to navigate the complex relationships necessary to succeed in the position.
 Port boards began to look for leadership that could implement change management in a historically conservative industry.

 A. Gender

 A 2020 survey of 23 of the largest seaports in the United States along all four coasts found only five female port directors, one on the Gulf Coast, one on the East Coast, one on the Great Lakes, and two on the West Coast.
-Canada has one female port director among the 17 ports corporatized under the Canada Marine Act of 1998.
-In Latin America, it was possible to identify the chief executives for seventeen of twenty-one ports surveyed, and two directors are female.
+Canada has one female port director among the 17 ports that have been corporatized under the Canada Marine Act of 1998.
+In Latin America, it was possible to identify the chief executives for seventeen of the twenty-one ports surveyed, and two of the directors are female.

 The background of appointed and elected board members also evolved from a traditionally legal or business background to boards of greater diversity.
-In the 1970’s it became common for an appointing authority to put one woman on a port board.
+In the 1970s, it became common for an appointing authority to put one woman on a port board.
 In 2020, 28.3% of the U.S. port board members were female, with those boards ranging from 5 members to 14 positions.
 Only one port, Alabama State Ports Authority with a board of 9, has no female board members.
 Eleven of the U.S. ports have only one female board member.
 But seven ports have at least three female members.
 Canadian ports fare better than U.S. ports, with 44.8 percent female board members.
-In Latin America, board gender data was sought for 21 major ports, but not all published the names of board members or may even have port boards, especially at nationalized ports.
-Of the 11 ports where board members were identified, females held 27.4% of the seats.
+In Latin America, of the 11 ports where board members were identified, females held 27.4% of the seats.

-Since the 1970’s when females were rarely found on port boards, the ports have made inroads in addressing the gender bias on board appointments, but less progress has been made for top leadership positions.
+Since the 1970s, when females were rarely found on port boards, the ports have made inroads in addressing gender bias in board appointments, but less progress has been made in top leadership positions.
 Data for female seafarers indicates even less progress than at the ports.
 The International Maritime Organization maintains statistics on the number of women seafarers.
-Today only 2% of the world’s 1.5 million seafarers are women, and 94% of them work in the cruise industry.
-Recognizing the need to prepare women for leadership positions within the maritime industry, the IMO launched its Women in Maritime program in 1988 to help foster the training and recruitment of women in the maritime fields, including ports.
+Today, only 2% of the world’s 1.5 million seafarers are women, and 94% of them work in the cruise industry.
+Recognizing the need to prepare women for leadership positions within the maritime industry, the IMO launched its Women in Maritime program in 1988 to promote the training and recruitment of women in maritime fields, including ports.
 Similarly, in 2013, the International Association of Ports and Harbors launched the Women’s Forum, providing scholarships to assist women in advancement within the port sector.
 Individual ports have also developed their own initiatives to increase diversity among their employee ranks.

 B. Tenure